mazzberry/mazzberry/README.md

 ## 📖 About me

-- 💻 I'm Back-end Developer
-- 🎨 also a quick self-learner in programming field
+- 🎨 a quick self-learner in the programming field
-- 🌐 You can see some of my projects on [my portfolio] in my Github
+- 🌐 You can see some of my projects on my repos
 - 📺 I make tech tutorials on [YouTube](https://www.youtube.com/#)